oapicf/endoflife.date-api-clients/clients/python/generated/docs/DefaultApi.md

 with endoflifedate.ApiClient(configuration) as api_client:
     # Create an instance of the API class
     api_instance = endoflifedate.DefaultApi(api_client)
-    product = None # object | Product URL as per the canonical URL on the endofife.date website
+    product = 'product_example' # str | Product URL as per the canonical URL on the endofife.date website

     try:
         # Get All Details